Dahurian Birch - Betula davurica

 Family Betulaceae - Alder, Birch, Hornbeam

 The birches have long been popular ornamental trees in North America, chiefly in the northern United States and Canada.
-Several are native Americans, but many species have been introduced from Europe and Asia.
 Our specimens include river birch, Dahurian birch, paper birch, Arctic birch, Manchurian birch, Manchurian alder, downy birch, Japanese white birch, and 10 other species.